-28Previous papers have used EPFR data, e.g. Puy (2016), Raddatz and Schmukler (2012).
-Maggiori et al. (2020) and Coppola et al. (2021) also use Morningstar data to analyze the currency composition of mutual funds' investments and the role of tax havens.
+&lt;sup>28Previous papers have used EPFR data, e.g. Puy (2016), Raddatz and Schmukler (2012).
+Maggiori et al. (2020) and Coppola et al. (2021) also use Morningstar data.
+The authors analyze the currency composition of mutual funds' investments and the role of tax havens.
 Morningstar data is available at the security level.
+Morningstar does provide a variable called "investor flows", however the coverage varies and in our policy work we have found this variable to be highly unreliable.